 No third-party service.
 Our sewers scope team is certified for your inspection needs.
 Schedule as an add-on service with any qualifying service or inspection.
 Prices start at $330.00

 Some Restrictions do Apply - Only available in Chicago when performed with an Inspection

 Sewer Scope Inspections in Naperville, IL

-A sewer scope inspection of the property’s sewer line is performed in order to evaluate the sewer lines condition and to identify any components that may be in need of immediate repair or clearing of debris.
+A sewer scope inspection of the property’s sewer line is performed in order to evaluate the sewer line's condition and to identify any components that may need immediate repair or clearing.

 Conducting a sewer scope inspection can be one of the most cost-effective ways to discover if the sewer line is compromised in any way and to save you from a very costly repair.
 Regardless of the property's age or type of property, a sewer line can be compromised.
 Blockages, roots, collapse and more can impact the health of your sewer and plumbing system.

 Sewer Scope Inspections (Sometimes referred to as a sewer scan) are important because any problems with the main sewer line are the financial responsibility of the homeowner, NOT the city!
 This can be an incredibly expensive and nasty surprise with repairs that can be anywhere from $4,000.00 and up, sometimes even hitting 5-digit repair costs.
 Inspecting the sewer line, also called the sewer waste lateral, you are taking the first step in preventing sewer line issues.

 When Should I Consider a Sewer Scope Inspection?